 Salary & Benefits

-Trainees at Reed Smith enjoy an annual salary of £40,000 Additional benefits include: health insurance, life assurance, private healthcare, discounted gym membership, a season ticket loan, a contributory pension scheme, subsidised meals in the firm’s cafeteria, lifestyle discount and concierge service, 25 days holiday, comprehensive flexible benefits package and an opportunity to take part in the firm’s cycle-to-work scheme.
+Trainees at Reed Smith enjoy an annual salary of £43,000 in the first year.
+Additional benefits include: health insurance, life assurance, private healthcare, discounted gym membership, a season ticket loan, a contributory pension scheme, subsidised meals in the firm’s cafeteria, lifestyle discount and concierge service, 25 days holiday, comprehensive flexible benefits package and an opportunity to take part in the firm’s cycle-to-work scheme.

 If you’re accepted onto Reed Smith’s training programme, your LPC and GDL fees will be paid for in full.
 You will also be given a £6,000 maintenance grant for your GDL study year and £7,000 for your LPC study year.